willfindlay/adaptivesec-F2020/journal/02-tierra-sept-17th.md

 - Monoculture vs polyculture
     - Polyculture is bad for security on an individual level
     - But paradoxically it is better for security on the group level (attackers developing exploits need to be running 50 different versions of 50 different exploit software for example)
-    - A lot of modern software seems to sit somewhere in the middle
+    - A lot of modern software seems to sit somewhere in the middle, but tending toward monoculture, at least across versions of popular libraries and open source projects